cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 # Week 1: The Power of Deliverance

 ### Introduction

 One of the principal roles of Jesus Christ is that of Savior.
 Ancient Israel was constantly reminded of Jehovah's ability to rescue them from precarious situations, whether it be from famine, war, or opression.
 Nephi repeatedly taught that those who trust in the Lord can depend on Him for deliverance.

 The Book of Mormon contains multiple powerful examples of the Savior's deliverance from physical and spiritual captivity.

-Let's study more how the Savior and his mercies of strength and deliverance have blessed those whose stories are in the Book of Mormon and understand how those mercies apply to you in your life.
+Let's study more how the Savior and his blessings of deliverance have blessed those whose stories are in the Book of Mormon and understand how those mercies apply to you in your life.

 ### Study